amanbenoy/rosenfinal/preposal.md

 ## Do you have any questions of your own?

-To what extent are we allowed to use tools or external sources in
+Are we allowed to use any external libraries from the internet?